 On July 16, 2020 the European Court of Justice (CJEU) declared the EU-US Privacy Shield invalid.

 But what does that really mean for you if you use third-party cookies on your site?
 And how can you check if these cookies send data from the EU to the US?

 Questions about your Cookie Information Solution and Privacy Shield?
-Or are you looking for a professional Cookie Consent Solution which can monitor data transfer to unsecure third countries?
+Or are you looking for a professional Cookie Consent Solution to monitor data transfer to insecure third countries?

 What does the Privacy Shield invalidation mean for you?

 It means that you can no longer rely on the EU-US Privacy Shield agreement for any transfers of personal data from the EU to the US.

 You need to find other appropriate safeguards for transferring data to the US.

 And it means that you should determine which cookies on your websites are sending personal data back to their US-based owners.